vasudevan-gomathy/Bank-Customer-Churn-Analysis/README.md

 ## Churn Predictor App:

+This is an user friendly and easily customizable app that predicts whether the customer is going to churn or not with the given set of details about the customer.
+This app is created with the help of **Streamlit**.

+### Page 1: Home page

+This page contains the detail about the App with accuracy score.

+### Page 2: Predictor

+This page can individually predict whether the customer is going to churn or not with the given set of details about the customer.

 ![Untitled](https://user-images.githubusercontent.com/85822284/199740901-87c9652d-f552-4afd-b17f-bae2d4d2806d.png)

-This is an user friendly and easily customizable app that predicts whether the customer is going to churn or not with the given set of details about the customer.
-This app is created with the help of Streamlit.
 This app will ask the following details about the customer for prediction:
  - Credit Score
  - Age